Aditi2705/Attendify-SmartAttendnace/README.md

-# Smart Attendance Management System
+# Attendify - Smart Attendance Management System

 A modern, web-based attendance management system designed for educational institutions.
 This system allows teachers to mark attendance efficiently and students to track their attendance records in real-time.